Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton: Introduction

 \section{Introduction}

-Exoskeleton is widely used for rehabilitation purposes.
-To ensure the safety the exoskeleton must align perfectly with anatomical joints to avoid potential harm, and their mechanical links and joints should work effectively within the workspace of human anatomical.
+Patients with mobility impairments resulting from stroke, osteoarthritis, or spinal cord injuries require rehabilitation for post-recovery.
+Knee exoskeleton have emerged as transformative tools in rehabilitation by providing mechanical support and guided movement, these devices help restore natural gait patterns, reduce muscle atrophy, and accelerate recovery \cite{veneman2007design}.
+However, their effectiveness depends on the refined mechanical design particularly in replicating the biomechanics of the human knee.

+Among various designs, single degree-of-freedom (DoF) exoskeletons offer significant advantages over their multi-DoF counterparts, especially in terms of simplicity, reliability, and wearability.
+Unlike complex multi-joint exoskeletons that require advanced control systems, higher energy consumption and are susceptible to misalignment, single-DoF designs focus solely on flexion and extension, which are the primary motions needed for walking, stair climbing, and transitioning from sitting to standing.
+This simplified approach reduces mechanical complexity, minimizes weight, and enhances user comfort, making single-DoF exoskeletons more practical for daily rehabilitation use \cite{xiao2020bionic}.

+However, a critical challenge in single-DoF knee exoskeletons is ensuring that their joint mechanics accurately replicate the natural kinematics of the human knee.
+This is where a four-bar linkage mechanisms is more useful.
+Unlike traditional two-bar hinge structures that have a fixed Instantaneous Center of Rotation (ICR), the four-bar mechanism allows the ICR to move in a J-shaped trajectory, similar to the human knee joint \cite{dollar2008lower}.
+By incorporating a movable pivot system—comprising femoral, tibial, and two connecting links—the four-bar design dynamically adjusts its rotation center to closely match the knee’s natural ICR trajectory.

 To ensure this, the most common way is to find the optimal solutions of given design.
 In the field of exoskeleton, most design problem are complex.
-Depending on the objective and design of the exoskeleton, different techniques exist and some have been developed to get an approximate solution rather than global solution.
-Researchers have used different optimization method to mechanically design exoskeleton which fulfil their specific goal.
+Depending on the objective and design of the exoskeleton, different techniques have been developed to get an approximate solution.
+Researchers have used different optimization methods to mechanically design exoskeleton which fulfill their specific goal.
+Zakaryan et al.\cite{zakaryan2021bio} applied a weighted-sum Differential Evolution (DE) approach \cite{rodriguez2016multiobjective} to optimize joint weights and link dimensions for an arm exoskeleton, aiming to emulate human muscle behavior by minimizing mass, peak cable tensions, and imbalances between agonist and antagonist tensions.
+Similarly, Tian et al.\cite{tian2017mechanism} used Particle Swarm Optimization (PSO) to optimize link lengths for enhanced force transmission and sit-to-stand support in a leg exoskeleton.
+Du et al.\cite{du2020mechanical} also employed PSO to fine-tune rope routing and link lengths in a cable-driven arm mechanism, focusing on maximizing torque and reducing misalignment.